pivotal-cf/docs-pws-services/services/cine-io.html.md

 ---
-title: cine.IO
+title: Cine.io
 ---

-cine.IO is an add-on that provides live streaming capabilities to any application. cine.IO allows developers to build live video-streaming capabilities into their apps with ease.
+cine.io is an add-on that provides live streaming capabilities to any application. cine.io allows developers to build live video-streaming capabilities into their apps with ease.
 Streaming can happen from any device to any web browser, iOS device, or Android device.
-All live-streams are backed by a global CDN with 5,000 interconnected networks across 5 continents. cine.IO is accessible via a simple RESTful API and has supported client libraries for both Node.js and Ruby (with iOS and Android coming soon).
+All live-streams are backed by a global CDN with 5,000 interconnected networks across 5 continents. cine.io is accessible via a simple RESTful API and has supported client libraries for both Node.js and Ruby (with iOS and Android coming soon).

 ## <a id='managing'></a>Managing Services ##

-cine.IO can be added to your project and bound to your space by selecting cine.IO from the Pivotal Web Services Marketplace.
-Selecting the appropriate plan and configuring the instance name, the space to add it to as well as the application to bind cine.IO to.
+cine.io can be added to your project and bound to your space by selecting cine.io from the Pivotal Web Services Marketplace.
+Select the appropriate plan and configure the instance name, the space to add it to, as well as the application to bind cine.io to.

-Once cine.IO has been bound to your application you need to restart your application for it to be able to access the new VCAP_SERVICES environment variable.
+Once cine.io has been bound to your application you need to restart your application for it to be able to access the new VCAP_SERVICES environment variable.
 You can restart the application by clicking the "restart" button on the application page.

-## <a id='within-application'></a>Using cine.IO Within Your Application ##
+## <a id='within-application'></a>Using cine.io within Your Application ##

-Once cine.IO is bound it updates the VCAP_SERVICES environment variable with an entry for 'cine-io' which contains the credentials as well as other information to access cine.
+Once cine.io is bound it updates the VCAP_SERVICES environment variable with an entry for 'cine-io' which contains the credentials as well as other information to access cine.

 The VCAP_SERVICES entry will look like:

     {"cine-io":[{"name":"cine-example1","label":"cine-io","tags":["Communication","Messaging and Queuing"],"plan":"starter","credentials":{"publicKey":"PUBLIC_KEY","secretKey":"SECRET_KEY"}}]}

-To start using cine.IO in your application, import the appropriate cine.IO SDK and use it with the Public and Secret keys that are available in VCAP_SERVICES
+To start using cine.io in your application, import the appropriate cine.io SDK and use it with the Public and Secret keys that are available in VCAP_SERVICES

 ## <a id='request'></a>Common Request Lifecycle ##